 In 2018, Leon County, FL had a population of 293k people with a median age of 31.3 and a median household income of $50,682.
 Between 2017 and 2018 the population of Leon County, FL grew from 290,292 to 292,502, a 0.761% increase and its median household income declined from $51,642 to $50,682, a -1.86% decrease.

-The median property value in Leon County, FL is $210,700, and the homeownership rate is 54.3%.
-Most people in Leon County, FL commute by Drove Alone, and the average commute time is 20.1 minutes.
-The average car ownership in Leon County, FL is 2 cars per household.
+In 2018, the median property value in Leon County, FL was $210,700, and the homeownership rate was 54.3%.
+Most people in Leon County, FL drove alone to work, and the average commute time was 20.1 minutes.
+The average car ownership in Leon County, FL was 2 cars per household.